yuzono/anime-extensions/src/en/hanime/docs/API.md

 | `x-license` | string | License verification | Empty string `""` | License string |
 | `Content-Type` | string | Request content type | `application/json` | `application/json` |
 | `Accept` | string | Expected response type | `application/json` | `application/json` |

+> **Live Traffic Verification (2026-04):** These headers were confirmed by intercepting actual API requests in a browser session.
+The `x-signature` value matches `window.ssignature` exactly, `x-time` matches `window.stime` exactly, and guest headers (`x-session-token`, `x-user-license`, `x-csrf-token`, `x-license`) are confirmed as empty strings `""` for unauthenticated users.
+The `x-signature` value is **not** computed per-request — it is generated periodically by a WASM module and stored in `window.ssignature`.
+All API requests within a time window reuse the same signature.
+See [SIGNATURE.md](SIGNATURE.md) for full details on the WASM-based generation process.

 ### Header Examples